Dorinus/calorie-tracker/README.md

 ## Technology Used

 Tracalorie is built using JavaScript, CSS, and HTML.
-The project is bundled using Webpack.
 It utilizes the Bootstrap framework for styling and Font Awesome for icons.

 # Tracalorie